 “We realized that in a society that is rapidly changing, where the baby boomer generation is giving way to digitally-minded millennial, we needed to develop a system that operates in real time and gives our employees the ability to learn and grow anywhere, anytime,” said Augie Schulke, EVP & CHRO for Veolia North America (VNA), the U.S.- based division for the international environmental services provider.
 “In a company like ours with multiple divisions and locations, we can’t afford to continue operating in silos where each location has their own way of doing things.
 We need to maintain consistent company communication and system coordination.”

-"The system will allow employees to grow professionally while eliminating shortcomings in traditional HR learning systems"
+"The system will allow employees to grow professionally while eliminating the shortcomings in traditional HR learning systems"

 With an eye toward attracting and retaining young talent that will position the company for continued growth in an increasingly competitive recruiting environment, Veolia has launched a leading-edge learning management system (LMS) that will bring its employees the latest digital-platform educational coursework.
 The system will allow employees to grow professionally while eliminating the shortcomings in traditional HR learning systems.